 Computing & Information Technology

 We like solving problems.
 Better security for computer networks?
-We’re looking into it.
 Software for more effective business processes?
-We’re investigating that as well.
-If you’re interested in how information and communications technologies (ICT) can change people’s lives, join us.
-At the Department of Computing, developing new ICT solutions is what we do.
+We're looking into it.
+If you're interested in how information and communications technologies (ICT) can change people's lives, join us.

 Our computing courses keep pace with constantly evolving technology.
 Our industry advisory board makes sure of that.
-And that applies to all of our programmes – from a one-semester certificate to New Zealand’s first Doctor of Computing, and from system analysis, software design and website development to network design and applications programming.
-It’s computing for the real world – with practical assignments, guest lectures from industry experts, work experience for Bachelor of Computing Systems students and applied postgraduate research.
+And that applies to all of our programmes – from a one-semester certificate to New Zealand's first Doctor of Computing.
+We cover everything from system analysis, software design and website development to network design and security, and mobile and web application development.
+It's computing for the real world – with practical assignments, guest lectures by industry experts, work experience and applied postgraduate research.

-And because good ideas don’t stick to a schedule, our computing labs are open seven days a week.
-They’re just a card swipe away, whenever that brilliant solution might strike you.
+And because good ideas don't stick to a schedule, our computing labs are open seven days a week, always just a card swipe away.

 Computing and Information Technology programmes